Vagzilla! (Or, All Genitals Great and Small)

 The idea of "large" and "small" vulvas or vaginas really is silly, but it's not like ideas about large and small penises are any less silly.

-But since we've got to hear again and again from men (and even their female partners sometimes) overstating penis length, you'll note that in the graphical comparison above, I went ahead and even included a "larger" penis size that really isn't even remotely common.
+But since we've got to hear again and again from men (and even their partners sometimes) overstating penis length, you'll note that in the graphical comparison above, I went ahead and even included a "larger" penis size that really isn't even remotely common.

 (And just for the record, most of the studies on penis size done these days are being done by condom companies, so their work is actually meaningful and important.
 This is the lone practical need to know anyone's penis size.
 Of course, more study on women's bodies is also important for any number of reasons, but it's still mighty slow going.)